Access4all/adg/pages/setup/windows/virtual-machines/README.md

 ## Download

-The available virtual machines can be [downloaded on Microsoft's website](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/).
-Get the **"MSEdge on Windows 10"** virtual machine for your desired VM platform.
+The available virtual machines can be [downloaded on Microsoft's website](https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/).
 We describe the setup with [VMWare on macOs](/setup/windows/vmware-on-macos/), [Windows and Linux](/setup/windows/vmware-on-windows-linux/), but you can use whatever VM platform you are familiar with.

 The VMs are meant to be used for testing purposes only.